sudara/melatonin_perfetto/README.md

 The current function name is passed as the name.

-You can add custom parameters that will show up in perfetto's UI:
+You can also add custom parameters that will show up in perfetto's UI:

 ```cpp
 TRACE_DSP("startSample", startSample, "numSamples", numSamples);
 ```

+### TRACE_EVENT

 You can also use the built in `TRACE_EVENT` which takes a name if you don't want it to derive a name based on the function.

-This is handy if you want to do things like have multiple traces in a function, for example in a loop.
+This is also if you want to do things like have multiple traces in a function, for example in a loop.

 ```cpp
     TRACE_DSP(); // start the trace, use the function name